lisakmalins/Snakespeare/README.md

 source activate snakespeare
 ```

-### Step 4: Run Snakespeare
+### STEP 4: Run Snakespeare
-Run the snakemake workflow like this:
+__Run the snakemake workflow__ like this:
 ```
 snakemake
 ```

 That's it!
+The workflow should finish within a few seconds.
 The plots will appear in the folder `Snakespeare/data/plots`.